|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 After breakfast, drive north into Derbyshire to visit Chatsworth.
 Home of the Duke of Devonshire and set in the heart of the Peak District in Derbyshire, there is always something new to see and do in the house, garden and farmyard.
 Having evolved over more than 450 years, the 105-acre Chatsworth Garden continues to change today.
 The famous waterworks include the 300-year-old cascade, the trough waterfall in the rockery and the enormous gravity-fed Emperor Fountain.
 As well as the huge maze, the rockery and the rose, cottage and kitchen gardens, there are also over five miles of walks with rare trees, shrubs, streams and ponds to discover.
 Today the garden is managed by a team of 18 gardeners and trainees.
 At the same time as preserving its layers of history, the present Duke and Duchess are developing new areas and features of the garden for visitors.
 In 2011 this included the installation of a selection of bronze busts by the artist Angela Conner, commissioned by the 11th Duke.

 We also visit Haddon Hall, a fortified medieval manor house dating from the 12th century and the home of Lord and Lady Edward Manners, whose family have owned it since 1567.
 This remarkable old house is surrounded by terraced Elizabethan gardens and is set amongst the rolling countryside of the Peak District National Park.
+Haddon Hall was the location of Mr. Rochester's Thornfield Hall in three different versions of Jane Eyre.
+It has also been the setting for scenes in Elizabeth, Pride & Prejudice and the cult favorite The Princess Bride.
 Return to Coventry in the late afternoon.
 This evening dinner is included at your hotel.

 Day 6 – Coventry & Hatfield House Park and Garden